 Discover the treasures and stories at the heart of the nation's oldest government archive at the Institute Building, North Terrace.

 Open 10am to 5pm daily until 5 July 2020 (except public holidays).
 Free entry.

 To celebrate State Records’ centenary, come and see the story of the archive at our exhibition Professor Henderson’s Department of Historical Records.

 The South Australian Archives Department was made possible by the efforts of Professor George C. Henderson, who worked tirelessly to establish a Department of Historical Records.
 On 1 February 1919 George Henry Pitt and Mabel Hardy were appointed as the first Government Archivists in Australia.
 Together they were tasked with identifying, preserving and making accessible official records for the use of students, historians and future South Australians in the newly established South Australian Archives Department.

 Beginning wih a few documents and photographs in 1919, State Records of South Australia now holds over 13 million official records.
-There have been many changes to our work in the last 100 years and the next 100 years will include many new challenges as we enter the digital age.
+There have been many changes to our work in the last 100 years and the future holds many new challenges in the digital age.